 Crossfader’s Super Spooky Listicles: Horror Movies for Sissies

 I hate scary movies.
 My friends invite me to watch scary movies when they want me to feel included but they don’t actually want to hang out with me (I appreciate the gesture, guys!).
 Fortunately, there are a few great scary movies out there that have enough bite to appease the die-hard horror fans, but are gentle enough for the weak constitutions of those of us who prefer to go an entire day without changing pants.
+My friends are constantly flicking through all horror films on Netflix but I have to admit, it’s not my favorite genre of movie!
 Some of these films place more emphasis on psychological creepiness than cheap jump scares, while others are just plain fun to watch.
 These movies can be difficult to find, so I have created a list of some of my favorites.
 However, if you’ve seen these movies, it might be worth looking on some other streaming websites to see if they have any horror movies that you could watch.
 Perhaps using a proxy from http://www.free-proxy-list.net/ could be useful.
 That could result in access to other country’s streaming sites too, so there should be even more movies to discover.

 So, my fellow non-horror fans, see below for some proposed amendments to your die-hard friends’ next movie night (and for those of you who can’t wait to catch the latest Japanese/German/demon/gorefest/body mutilation flick, consider those listed below if you ever want to cut us a break).